Timothysit/swc-dataclub-march-2020/main.md

 Same as PCA, dPCA gives you the top $n$ (user-specified) principal components.
 But dPCA also gives you the experimental variable which the component explains most of the variability of neural activity:

- 1. Stimulus component: differences in stimulus best demixes this 'pattern' (dimension) of neural activity
+ 1. Stimulus component: axis that best demixes the differences in neural activity due to differences in stimulus
- 2. Decision component: differences in decision best demixes
+ 2. Decision component: differences in decision (and time) best demixes
  3. Interaction component: variability due to interaction between stimulus and decision
  4. Condition-independent: does not depend on particular stimulus / decision, but due to either factors that vary with time (eg. the fact that you are presenting the vibration from time $t_1$ to time $t_2$